MadeleineCO/MadeleineCO.github.io/docs/BIO Lab/Cell Membrane - L4.md

 		- A bigger space needs lots of doors and vice versa
 		- Surface area is the outside area
 		- Volume is the internal area
 		- If volume expands, the surface area cannot keep up.
-If cell gets to big, it bursts like a water balloon or will not function properly
+If cell gets too big, it bursts like a water balloon or will not function properly
 3. Diffusion
 	1. Spread from high concentration to low concentration
 	2. Will eventually equilibrate if given the opportunity